-If you’ve spent any time around fiddle leaf fig owners, you’ve probably heard about giving fiddles a shower.
+If you’ve spent any time around fiddle leaf fig owners, you’ve probably heard them say to shower your fiddle leaf fig.

 As weird as this might sound, it’s actually a common practice and can be really beneficial for your fiddle!